 Drought is Deadly

-Welcome to our resource page on the recent drought issue....yes we meant "recent".
+Welcome to our resource page on the current drought issue.
 Drought is a serious topic that has lingering effects long after weather conditions seem to change.
 Believe it or not, we were still experiencing damage from the 2016 record setting dry summer, when this year's drought reared its ugly head.
 Now in our 3rd major drought of the last 6 years, we must be especially diligent in our approach to maintaining healthy soils, which retain more moisture and ward off insects and disease.
-We encourage you to review this page for detailed information on what's happening and learn ways that you can help mitigate damage to your valuable landscape.
+We encourage you to review this page for detailed information on what's happening and learn ways that you can help mitigate the negative effects on your valuable landscape.

 What happened in 2016?

 In a nutshell, our trees are starving to death.

 2016 set the record for the driest summer in New England and our trees are suffering the effects.